bob-crutchley/tor-hidden-service/README.md

 A solution in Docker for deploying a single service on to the Tor network Jenkins has been included as an example

-Securely accessing a service you have deployed can be done a few ways such as SSH tunneling and setting up domain names and certifates.
+Securely accessing a service you have deployed can be done a few ways such as SSH tunneling and setting up domain names and certificates.
-Hosting through Tor is a free alternative, with the only downside being the connection speeds.
+SSH tunneling aside, hosting through Tor is a free alternative, with the only downside being the connection speeds.

 All configuration can be done through the `docker-compose.yml`